Menu

 • All of our computing units are cumulatively built and connected through the substantive concepts and core progression in understanding of computing programs.

 We believe that all learning begins in EYFS.
-Our curriculum is closely linked with the Early Years Framework to ensure children in EYFS are achieving those early skills within the subject, which will then enable them to continue to progress in history as they move through school.
+Our curriculum is closely linked with the Early Years Framework to ensure children in EYFS are achieving those early skills within the subject, which will then enable them to continue to progress in computing as they move through school.

 Additionally, planning and teaching in computing is fully inclusive ensuring that all children can access the curriculum at their level.
 Skills and related vocabulary are progressively built upon as children journey through our school.
 Cross-curricular links are emphasised, enabling the children to apply their skills and knowledge in other areas of the curriculum.